-Baldwin lived in a series of cheap hotels throughout the city, moving between what Baldwin called “those enormous dark, cold, and hideous establishments in which Paris abounds” in the 1955 Commentary article, “Equal in Paris.”
+In the 1955 Commentary article “Equal in Paris,” Baldwin states that he lived in series of cheap hotels throughout the city, moving between what he called “those enormous dark, cold, and hideous establishments in which Paris abounds.”
 Every morning he fled these dreary hotels in favor of French cafés, where he wrote and could stay warm.
 “As soon as I was out of bed, I hopefully took notebook and fountain pen off to the upstairs room of the [Café de] Flore, where I consumed rather a lot of coffee and, as evening approached, rather a lot of alcohol.”
-His poverty often made his presence in the posh environments of Saint-Germain-des-Pres difficult.
+In the posh environments of Saint-Germain-des-Pres, Baldwin’s poverty often made his presence difficult.

 Spending so much time in restaurants and bars was an expensive way to engage with his writing.
 Baldwin’s stipend had not carried him far in Paris.
 He soon found the unpaid bills and the prospect of free loading off wealthier acquaintances “humiliating.”
 To support himself, he worked several odd jobs throughout the city, including office assistant for an American attorney living in Paris.
 Fundamentally, however, the Parisian café scene sustained his work and allowed Baldwin to thrive both socially and professionally as he got to know French intellectuals and artists.